HMS-IDAC/MatBots/README.md

 Each directory (except 'docs') contains a bot for the task suggested by the directory's name.
 For more details, see ReadMe.txt inside.

+Note: different bots sometimes use functions with the same name but slightly different implementations.
+For that reason, to avoid errors use the bot from inside that bot's directory.
+For example, call nucleiSegmentationBot from the folder NucleiSegmentationBot, spotsInNucleiBot from SpotsInNucleiBot, and so on.

 For references and video tutorials, see https://hms-idac.github.io/MatBots/